IPS-LMU/The-EMU-SDMS-Manual/_book/app_chap-useCases.md

 ```

 The `requery_hier()` function can now be used to perform a hierarchical requery using the set resulting from the initial query.
 This requery follows the hierarchical links of the annotations in the database to find the linked annotation items on a different level.
-R Example \@ref(rexample:usecases_uc3requery1) shows how this can achieved.
+The R code snippet below shows how this can achieved.

 ```r